Township Snippets

 "The 1881 view of Paulina Street (1700 W) between Belle Plaine (4100 N) and Berteau Avenues (4200 N).
 Drainage ditches are being dug in the road, with plank crossovers at the intersections.
 There is a kerosene lamp-post in the middle of the block.
 The back of the photo states, "No longer was it necessary to hold a long piece of white chalk between the teeth or carry a lantern to find the way home at night when the moon did not shine."

-Also in 1881 Each township district could vote on some issues that matter to them.
-For example, the second district (that must have been located south of Belmont Avenue at the time) voted their district 'dry' not allowing liquor to be sold.
-The article below tells that tale ... among other developments.
+Also in 1881 Each township district could vote on some issues that matter to them exclusive.
+For example, the second district (that must have been located south of Belmont Avenue at the time)

-1883 Real Estate is booming ...
+Real Estate is booming ...

 from publication called Chicago: growth of a metropolis

-photos - Gross Park on Henderson - Facebook
+photos - Gross Park on Henderson/Facebook

 advertisement & cost of property along

-with another photo + a narrative
+with another photo + narrative

 Typical Township Council News in 1883